Holistic therapy for individual adults

 Services I offer

-Currently, due to COVID-19, all therapy sessions will be online via a HIPAA compliant telehealth platform.
+Currently, due to COVID-19, therapy sessions online via a HIPAA compliant telehealth platform is available.
 It is secure, private & confidential.
 If video therapy is not feasible, we will have sessions via phone.
-As state guidelines are updated, in-person sessions will become available & will follow safety regulations.
+In-person sessions are also available for fully vaccinated individuals & will follow safety regulations.